Skip to content

 Download image

 Previously, Nagin was on the faculty of the University of Virginia School of Law, where he founded and directed a public benefits clinic and taught anti-poverty law courses.
-Nagin has also taught in the clinical program at Washington University in St. Louis School of Law, directed a social service and legal advocacy program for unhoused New Yorkers living with HIV/AIDS, worked as a legal services attorney in Jamaica, Queens, and co-led a homeless legal project in Indianapolis.
+Nagin has also taught in the clinical program at Washington University in St. Louis School of Law, directed a social service and legal advocacy program for unhoused New Yorkers living with HIV/AIDS, worked as a legal services attorney in Jamaica, Queens, and co-led a legal services program for the unhoused in Indianapolis.

-Among his recognitions, Nagin is a Fellow of the American Bar Foundation, has received the John G. Brooks Legal Services Award from the Boston Bar Association, and been the recipient of the Access to Equal Justice Award from the Washington University in St. Louis School of Law.
-Nagin’s recent activities include serving on the Delivery of Legal Services Section Steering Committee of the Boston Bar Association, the Executive Committee of the Section on Poverty Law of the American Association of Law Schools, and the Judicial Advisory Committee to the U.S. Court of Appeals for Veterans Claims.
+Among his recognitions, Nagin is a Fellow of the American Bar Foundation, received the John G. Brooks Legal Services Award from the Boston Bar Association, and received the Access to Equal Justice Award from the Washington University in St. Louis School of Law.
+Nagin’s recent activities have included serving on the Amicus Committee of the Boston Bar Association, the Executive Committee of the Section on Poverty Law of the American Association of Law Schools, and the Judicial Advisory Committee to the U.S. Court of Appeals for Veterans Claims.

 He holds a B.A., Phi Beta Kappa and with distinction in all subjects, from Cornell University, an M.A. from Stanford University, and a J.D. with honors from the University of Chicago Law School, where he was the recipient of the Edwin F. Mandel Award.